scilus/scil-documentation/source/our_tools/tractoflow.rst

             srun (copy your nextflow command from point 9) -with-mpi

-    13. Finally launch your sbatch!
+    #.
+Finally launch your sbatch!
 Yeah!

         .. code-block:: bash

             sbatch -A def-descotea cmd_my_tractoflow.sh

-            squeue -u USER  # To check it has been launched
+            squeue -u USER  # To check if it has been launched

+            exit # To quit beluga

+        You will receive an email when your command is launched (if you provided it in step 11).
+If you want to supervise the results while it runs, you should find a file such as slurm-6635828.out.
+It is the equivalent of what would be printed in your terminal if you ran it directly.
+You can download it with scp or simply look at it using 'cat slurm-6635828.out'.

+        .. note:: It is normal to see some failed tasks.
+The way it works, many jobs are started at the same time, and it may cause some scheduling errors.
+As long as some jobs succeed, you can let it run.

-    14. We recommend doing something like this to save results, scripts and container
+    #.
+We recommend doing something like this to save results, scripts and container

         .. code-block:: bash